beckafly/insulatejs/README.md

 	insulate.createObject("myObj");
 	insulate.createMethod("hello", myObj, function(){console.log("hello world")})

-	If you choose not to pass a function as the third argument, you can set the method later
+	If you choose not to pass a function as the third argument, you can set the method later.

 	example
 	insulate.createObject("myObj");